ronaldoussoren/altgraph/doc/objectgraph.rst

 .. method:: ObjectGraph.get_edges(node)

    Returns two iterators that yield the nodes reaching by outgoing and incoming edges for *node*.
+Note that the iterator for incoming edgets can yield :data:`None` when the *node* is a root of the graph.

+   Use :data:`None` for *node* to fetch the roots of the graph.

 .. method:: ObjectGraph.filterStack(filters)